legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 After removing the directory, we can configure snapper.

 ```
-sudo snapper -c <config> /
+sudo snapper -c <config> create-config /
 ```

 You can name your config anything, I'm just using `root` to reference the root partition.
 After this, a new `.snapshots` subvolume is created.
 We'll need to delete this and re-add our own subvolume.
+If the first command doesn't work, you'll probably need to use `/.snapshots` instead of `.snapshots`.

 ```
 sudo btrfs subvolume delete .snapshots